Ocean Thermal Energy Conversion

 Posté le 10.16.2014 dans par wcie.

-Thanks to the technologies developed in the area of OTEC, DCNS will ensure that tropical marine regions that are not connected to continental power networks will be able to achieve energy independence.
+Thanks to the technologies developed in the field of Ocean Thermal Energy Conversion (OTEC), DCNS is able to offer tropical maritime regions that are not connected to the continental networks the possibility of achieving energy independence.